-In 2015, the San Joaquin Valley experienced the best summer ozone season in recorded air quality history.
+Additionally, in 2015, the San Joaquin Valley experienced the best summer ozone season in recorded air quality history.
 In fact, July 2015 alone recorded the best air quality for the month of July in the history of monitoring air quality in the San Joaquin Valley.
 Although the May to July 2015 time period had times of good atmospheric dispersion from passing storms, it also had a number of high pressure stagnation events with soaring temperatures with strings of triple digits, plentiful sunshine, and stagnant wind flow, all contributing to the potential for the formation of high concentrations of ozone.
 Despite these challenges, the Valley has shown tremendous improvement in ozone air quality this year compared to past years, and set new records for a number of metrics across a monitoring period of over 35 years.
-These improvements would not be possible without the success of the District's control strategy through its various attainment planning efforts, its robust incentive programs, and the commitment from the Valley's stakeholders in doing their part to reduce emissions as much as possible.